 Seated are Marie Louise and Carl Hagedorn.
 Behind them are their son Rudolph and daughter Adele.

-Carl Hagedorn purchased about 100 acres of land next to Anna Marie and Victor on September 24, 1855 and lived on this land until his death, sometime between 1860 and 1870.
+Carl and Marie Louise purchased about 100 acres of land next to Anna Marie and Victor on September 24, 1855 and lived on this land until his death, sometime between 1860 and 1870.
 Before he died, he set aside a small tract of land to be used as a family cemetery, later known as the Hagedorn-Witte Cemetery.

 This picture from Henrietta Witte’s burial was taken on May 17, 1915.
 Behind it you will see the split picket fence surrounding the graves of Carl and Marie Louise, their son Ferdinand, and their niece Marie Lissette Witte.

 This picture, taken in January 2020, shows the graves as they are today.
 The headstone defines the three graves as being Hagedorns, but there is nothing to indicate who each individual is.
-It is believed that Marie Lissette Witte is buried just outside of the wooden frame.
+Oral family history tells that Marie Lissette Witte is buried just outside of the wooden frame.
 A large rosebush has been growing from the center grave for over a century.

 The Hagedorn Rosebush in full bloom.